Why need Apache HBase?

 Apache HBase is similar to database management systems, but it also can access data randomly.
 HBase is a distributed column-oriented database built on top of Hadoop’s file system.
 It is an open-source non-relational distributed database written in Java.
 It is developed as a part of Apache Software Foundation’s Apache Hadoop project and runs on top of HDFS.

 Apache HBase is horizontally scalable and similar to Google’s Big Data table design to provide quick random access to huge amounts of structural data.
 It leverages the fault tolerance provided by the Hadoop file system.
-It’s a part of the Hadoop ecosystem that provides random real-time read and write access to the data in the Hadoop file system.
+It’s part of the Hadoop ecosystem that provides random real-time read and write access to the data in the Hadoop file system.

 Apache HBase VS. Hadoop Distributed File System (HDFS)

 |HBase is built on top of HDFS.||HDFS is a distributed file system that stores huge files.|

 |HBase provides faster and individual file lookups.||HDFS does not support individual file lookups.|

 |It has in-built Hash tables enabling.||Only sequential memory access is available.|